 Montenegro is a small country located in southeastern Europe, nestled between Albania, Bosnia and Herzegovina, Croatia, Kosovo, North Macedonia, and Serbia.
-Despite its small size, Montenegro is known for its stunning natural landscapes, historic sites, and vibrant culture.
+Despite its small size, it is known for its stunning natural landscapes, historic sites, and vibrant culture.
 In this article, we’ll explore just how large Montenegro is and how its size compares to its neighboring countries.

 Read Also: The UNESCO sites of Montenegro